In the beginning...

 I started keeping bees as a young boy in Texas long (long) ago, before protective gear was truly protective.
 Consequently, I earned more than my fair share of stings and didn't balk when my beekeeping days ended.

 I didn't stop eating honey, though.
 I had severe allergies as a child, and my mother was told by a wise doctor to use honey instead of sugar.
 My wife, Helen, was an easy convert.

 I spent many years teaching and coaching (primarily football) in high school.
 Dealing with a colorful mix of administrators, parents, students, and athletes (and getting stung on more than one occasion) provided me with the fortitude to tackle bees again, which Helen and I did just before I hung up my coach's whistle in May, 2013.

 Beekeeping is precarious and demands patience, dedication, and a willingness to experiment.
 The first year, both our hives failed to survive, so we tried again.
-The second year was more successful, and this year seems to be starting out well... so far, anyway.
+The subsequent years have been more successful, and this year seems to be starting out well... so far, anyway.
 There is no such thing as a wise, smug beekeeper!

 Helen taught orthopedically and multi-handicapped kindergarteners in another lifetime.
 During her teaching stint, our family added Matthew and Katie; several years after Helen 'retired' from teaching, our family expanded once again, this time in a particularly special way.
 Jeffrey was diagnosed with spinal muscular atrophy (SMA), a progressive neuromuscular disease.
 Helen used her skilled nursing experience from her classroom days to care for Jeffrey until he earned his wings at 5-1/2 months.

 In addition to the bees and all other bee-related projects, two dogs and recently-inherited cat, two cute grandkiddos, old-house projects, a carpet dry-cleaning business, and Helen's column, we have a rental cabin (Angel Mountain Cabin) to make sure we don't get bored during retirement.
 Ha.

 Honey B in her collar (and bonus detachable flower!) from Anna at Creature Collars!
 She's wondering about the wisdom of wearing bees around her neck....